junfanz1/junfanz1.github.io/_posts/2021-04-22-Machine-Learning-Algorithmic-Trading-Notes.md

 ## 10.1.
 MCMC Sampling

-Draw samples $X = (x_1, ..., x_n)$ from given distribution $p(x)$.
+Draw samples $$X = (x_1, ..., x_n)$$ from given distribution $p(x)$.
 Monte Carlo methods is to repeatedly random sample to approximate results that may be deterministic but that don't permit an exact analytic solution.

 Steps.